zhihuilics/xiaojun-chang.github.io/_pages/index.md

 - Learning with Limited Supervision, including few-shot learning, zero-shot learning.

 - Visual Navigation, including vision-language navigation, and vision-and-dialog navigation.

+## For Prospective Students

+I am actively looking for talented and motivated PhD students to work with me.
+The research topics include multimedia, computer vision and vision-language learning.
+Monash is ranked: 75th globally in the Times Higher Education World University Rankings 2020.
+73rd globally and third in Australia in ShanghaiRanking's Academic Ranking of World Universities 2019.
+21st in the World's Most International Universities in 2017 as released by Times Higher Education.

 ## News